wighawag/blog-ipfs/webapp/drafts/ethereum-and-gas.md

 ## <a name="contract_calls"></a>2.
 Gas And Contracts Calls

 We have so far, described what gas is on Ethereum and seen that every operation has a gas cost.
 One type of operation, the ones that call other contracts, is more complex in that it has special rules on how gas is given to called contracts and how "out of gas" or other failures are handled.
+As you should see, this has some important consequences.

 In Ethereum, a contract (referred here as the _caller_) can call other contracts (referred here as _callees_) via special opcodes (CALL, STATIC_CALL, DELEGATE_CALL,...).
 When that happen, _callees_ also receive an amount of gas as if they were called directly via a transaction.
 The gas provided is partially specified by the _caller_ as part of the opcode parameters.
 See DELEGATE_CALL spec [here](https://eips.ethereum.org/EIPS/eip-7) for example.